-The tests included in My English Trip are an instance of measurement of learning, but they are not (and cannot be) a complete evaluation of each pupils' performance.
 The tests, however, are a formal instrument for pupils themselves to become aware of their growth and also of their need to go over some items, with your guide.
 All the tests go from receptive to productive activities.
 Production is guided/free, depending on the number of units where the item in question has been worked on.